codeAdrian/egghead-challenge-awesome-seo/README.md

 > “No website can stand without a strong backbone.
 And that backbone is technical SEO.” — Neil Patel

+No matter how well-built and performant the website is, it's pointless if no one can find it on the Internet.
+Having a great SEO is important for success as well as having a good idea, unique design and awesome performance.

-Getting the website SEO right from the start can be a challenge.
-With these snippets, you can set up a basic SEO markup in just few minutes and fine tune it to perfection afterwards.
+Learning all the ropes and rules of SEO and nailing down the social sharing tags can be a chore.
+With these snippets, you can set up a basic working SEO markup in just few minutes and fine tune it to perfection afterwards.

 These snippets are so awesome, they can:

-- Add title, description, sharing tags and canonical links to HTML `<head>` tag
+- Add title, description, sharing tags and canonical link to HTML `<head>` tag
-- Add boilerplate `robots.txt` rules
+- Set a boilerplate `robots.txt` rules
-- Add boilerplate `sitemap.xml` rules
+- Set a boilerplate `sitemap.xml` rules
 - Add Google Schema markup

 ## :scroll: HEAD tags (HTML & React support)